Ghulam-Nabii/Image-Processing-/README.md

-# OPEN-CV-Operations
+# Image Processing Operations

-This repository contains various image processing projects developed using OpenCV, covering a wide range of tasks, from basic image representation and color encoding to advanced filtering, scaling, and image manipulation techniques.
+This repository contains various image processing projects covering a wide range of tasks, from basic image representation and color encoding to advanced filtering, scaling, and image manipulation techniques.

 Following Image Processing Operations were performed